Programs of study

 - Hand-eye coordination (manual dexterity)

 See well enough to read numbers and lines of demarcation on a syringe.
 Feel a pulse.
 Perceive differences in temperature with hand touch.
 Hear alarms on equipment, client call systems, hear through a stethoscope to note heart rate and breath sounds.
 Able to hear client’s voice without looking directly at them.
 Able to recognize abnormal odours.
-Able to prepare and administer a
+Able to prepare and administer a medication for injection.

 Ability to perform each of the following requisites well enough to provide client care and participate in educational activities: